hud-code/blinqr.io/src/content/docs/firmware/building.md

 ---
 title: Building the Firmware
-description: How to compile the BlinQR firmware using PlatformIO.
+description: How to compile the blinqr firmware using PlatformIO.
 ---

-This guide shows you how to build the BlinQR firmware from source using PlatformIO.
+This guide shows you how to build the blinqr firmware from source using PlatformIO.

 ## Prerequisites